Fairfax County History Commission Accomplishments

 At the Board of Supervisors request, the Commission compiled a list of people willing to speak on topics related to Fairfax County history.
 The resulting Speaker's Bureau List includes a variety of countywide history topics with related speakers and contact information, including name, email address and phone number.
 An update is in progress.

 Members of the Fairfax County History Commission continue to be active in speaking before various civic, community and historic groups.

 Anne Barnes has presented talks on the early historical Fairfax County "Colored" schools at the annual Fairfax County History Conference, Gunston Hall and historic one room Laurel Grove School located in Franconia, Virginia.

-Jack Lewis Hiller spoke in four classrooms in 2011.
-Typically, he is asked to speak in public schools, to civic associations, historical groups, senior citizens or to private groups.
+Jack Hiller continued to have a busy schedule in 2013.
+Typically, he is asked to speak in public schools, to civic associations, historical groups, senior citizens or private groups.
 Many of Hiller's lectures are given with slides and focus on Springfield.
-Titles of his lectures include: "Murder At The Mill: My Search For William H. Keene," "Henry Daingerfield and Origins of Springfield," "Oakgrove: The Home that John H. Broders Built," "The Hidden History of Hidden Pond Park," and "An Introduction To Fairfax Archaeology."
+Titles of his lectures include: "Murder at the Mill: Historian as Detective," "Henry Daingerfield and Origins of Springfield," "The Hidden History of Hidden Pond Park," and "An Introduction to Fairfax Archaeology."

 Mary Lipsey continues to provide presentations on a variety of topics related to the "Braddock's True Gold" project, local history, women's history and firsts in American history.